Skip to main content

 Sales reps spend only 28% of their week actually selling (Salesforce ).
 The rest?
 Fighting bad data, chasing contacts who left six months ago, and doing admin that wouldn’t exist if the data were clean.
 Across the industry, 80% of organisations acknowledge their CRM contains significant inaccuracies (Gartner ).
 Eighty percent.
 And those are the ones who admit it.

-The downstream cascade is where CRM data quality becomes a revenue problem, not just a housekeeping one.
-Bad data breaks lead scoring (your “hot” leads aren’t hot, they’re just wrong).
+The downstream cascade is where poor data completeness becomes a revenue problem, not just a housekeeping one.
+Incomplete data breaks lead scoring (your “hot” leads aren’t hot, they’re just wrong).
 It breaks personalisation (you’re tailoring messages to people who don’t exist in those roles anymore).
 It breaks ABM targeting (you’re running campaigns against accounts based on outdated intelligence).
 It breaks pipeline forecasting (your numbers are built on fiction).
+We go deeper on why B2B data quality issues are the silent killer in a separate post.

-And the hidden problem is that most teams think they’ve solved CRM data quality by buying an enrichment tool.
+And the hidden problem: most teams think they’ve solved data completeness by buying an enrichment tool.
 They haven’t.
-Static enrichment, where you enrich once and trust the result forever, guarantees data rot.
-Worse, enriching on top of dirty data doesn’t fix the dirt.
-It just buries it under a fresh layer of fields that look clean but aren’t.
+Without proper CRM data cleaning first, static enrichment (where you enrich once and trust the result forever) guarantees data rot.
+Worse, enriching on top of dirty data doesn’t fix the gaps.
+It just buries them under a fresh layer of fields that look clean but aren’t.
 You’re papering over the cracks.

 Enriching on top of dirty data makes the mess worse, not better.
 If your records have naming inconsistencies, outdated contacts, or undetected mergers, adding more fields just buries the problem deeper.